botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 Instead of vague commands, use explicit language that guides the agent clearly.

-Example: “If the user says ‘help’, send them a predefined list of support options using ‘chat.sendText’.”
+Example: “If the user says ‘help’, send them a predefined list of support options using ‘global.search’.”

 ### Define tool usage

 Explicitly state which tool should be used under which circumstances.

-Example: “Always use ‘knowledgeAgent.knowledgequery’ for answering product-related questions.”
+Example: “Always use ‘global.search’ for answering product-related questions.”

 ### Guide the flow